Hold-Krykke-BA/System_Integration/RabbitMQ/README.md

 The banks will then respond whether they are interested or not, and if so, their rates.

+### Considerations
+- We only want one bank application so as to not have repeat code.
+But we need to simulate differences between them or pass their thresholds in as arguments.
+- Client goes directly to bank or do we place a server in the middle?
+- Queue, Topic, both, something entirely else?
+- Both services need to consume and produce.
+The client needs to act on consumed content received in the end.
+How?
+- How long should the client wait for answer?
+From how many banks?

 ### The client
 There is one client that requests several banks.
 The client can be found in [/Client](./Client).